Hyodo-Kato theory with syntomic coefficients: Introduction

 which depends on the choice of a uniformizer $\pi\in V$, and proved that $\Psi_\pi^\crys$ induces a quasi-isomorphism after tensoring $K$ with $R\Gamma_\crys(X_k/W^0)$.
 This map is called the (crystalline) Hyodo--Kato map.
 Here we endow $X$ and $X_k$ with the semistable log structures, and $R\Gamma_\crys(X_k/W^0)$ denotes the log crystalline cohomology over $W$ equipped with the log structure associated to the monoid homomorphism $\bbN\rightarrow W; 1\mapsto 0$.

-The rational cohomology groups $H^n_\crys(X_k/W^0)_L:=H^n_\crys(X_k/W^0)\otimes_WL$ are finite dimensional $L$-vector spaces, endowed with a Frobenius-linear automorphism $\varphi$ and an $L$-linear endomorphism $N$ such that $N\varphi=p\varphi N$.
+The rational cohomology groups $H^n_\crys(X_k/W^0)_L:=H^n_\crys(X_k/W^0)\otimes_WL$ are finite-dimensional $L$-vector spaces, endowed with a Frobenius-linear automorphism $\varphi$ and an $L$-linear endomorphism $N$ such that $N\varphi=p\varphi N$.
 On the other hand, the de Rham cohomology groups $H^n_\dR(X_K/K)$ are endowed with finite descending filtrations $F^\bullet$.
 As a consequence of the semistable comparison theorem \cites{Ts,Fa,Ni,Bei2}, those structures give an object called an admissible filtered $(\varphi,N)$-module through the identification via $\Psi_\pi^\crys$, which include informations as rich as the absolute Galois representation on the \'{e}tale cohomology group $H^n_\et(X_{\ol K},\bbQ_p)$, and is regarded as a $p$-adic analogue of Hodge cohomology.

 We note that, in Beilinson's proof of the semistable comparison theorem, he introduced Beilinson--Hyodo--Kato cohomology for any varieties over $K$, which is also equipped with endomorphisms $\varphi$ and $N$ as above.
 Using this, Nekov\'{a}\v{r} and Nizio{\l} defined in \cite{NN} syntomic cohomology for any varieties over $K$ as a $p$-adic analogue of Deligne--Beilinson cohomology.
-D\'{e}glise and Nizio{\l} proved in \cite{DN} syntomic cohomology in fact computes the derived Hom in the category of admissible filtered $(\varphi,N)$-modules.

 Coefficients of $p$-adic Hodge cohomology and syntomic cohomology were considered by Tsuji \cite{Ts1} and Faltings \cite{Fa}, as filtered log $F$-crystals.
 D\'{e}glise and Nizio\l{} \cite{DN} also gave a definition of syntomic coefficients as modules over a motivic dg algebra, however the relation with the works of Tsuji and Faltings is not clear.